 But on Tuesday, Sept.
-29, the Federation of Gay Games (FGG) announced from Cologne, Germany, that Washington D.C., and Boston, lost their bids to host the 2014 Gay Games.
-Instead, the eight-day event, featuring 30 sports, estimated to generate more than $50 million, is heading to Cleveland.
+29, the Federation of Gay Games (FGG) announced from Cologne, Germany, that Washington and Boston lost their bids to host the 2014 Gay Games.
+Instead, the eight-day event, featuring 30 sports and estimated to generate more than $50 million, is heading to Cleveland.

 ”I promise you that on behalf of our leadership, when you come to Cleveland, Ohio, U.S.A., we will, we will rock you,” Valarie McCall, chief of government affairs of the Office of the Mayor in Cleveland said during a live webcast Tuesday announcing the winning city.

-In a press release issued shortly after the announcement in Cologne, host city of the July 31-Aug.
-7 2010 games, the FGG said Cleveland was selected as host city for the 2014 games because of the city’s “top-flight venues, fiscal accountability and widespread community support.”
+In a press release issued shortly after the announcement in Cologne, host city of next summer’s 2010 games, the FGG noted that Cleveland was selected for 2014 because of the city’s ”top-flight venues, fiscal accountability and widespread community support.”

-It was a difficult pill to swallow for the locals who have spent the past six years promoting Washington as a Gay Games contender, making it all the way to the final three.
+It was a hard pill to swallow for the locals who have spent the past six years promoting Washington as a Gay Games contender, making it all the way to the final three.

-In D.C., Cecilia "C.C."
-Ford, the lesbian athlete who founded the League of Women Bowlers, part of the Capital Area Rainbowlers Association, who has a seat on the board of Team DC, went running to her laptop to catch the lunchtime webcast Tuesday.
+In D.C., Cecilia “C.C.”
+Ford, a lesbian athlete who founded the League of Women Bowlers and who has a seat on the board of Team DC, went running to her laptop to catch Tuesday’s lunchtime webcast.

-“It was heartbreaking,” she says.
-“I really don’t understand at all why we lost.
+”It was heartbreaking,” she said. ”I really don’t understand at all why we lost.
 It is just totally devastating to me.
 I don’t know what Cleveland has to override us.”